cherwill/spreadexwidgets/README.md

 Additional widgets, such as a hexagon or triangle, with rendering support from a V2 Renderer, would be an interesting challenge for me to solve.

 ### Improvement to Textbox Construction

-Talk about how you would consider using a builder, or config object, to make it more convenient to construct

 After spending some time reflecting on my work, the Textbox constructor looks like it accepts too many arguments.
 I would be interested in tidying this up by exploring alternative methods of initializing the object.